May 27, 2018 | Written by, N.S. Dezelich | All Rights Reserved

 “Mask It Under the Heat!”

 I went into a salon one day and stroked a conversation with the stylist, whom was advising me about my dried out hair.
-I was explaining to him about my hairs’ resistance towards the mask resulting in an unsuccessful outcome.
+I was explaining to him about my hairs’ resistance towards the mask resulting into an unsuccessful outcome.
 As he looked sternly at me and saying “Honey, mask it up under the heat and lock moisture!”
 He explained to me that sometimes fragile hair needs to undergo a heating process in order for the mask to feed the strands by reaching deep within.
 Thus, during this process, the mask will be able to contribute to protein filament.
 It was truly the best advice in regards to feeding fragile hair.
 So, I guess it’s time to invest in one of those hard hat hair dryers.